CHAIR: ROB DUNLOP

 She earned a Master of Business Administration degree from the University of Houston-Bauer College of Business, graduating cum laude, and participated in an International Business Residency in China.
 She also holds a Bachelor of Science Arts degree in Communications from Loyola University, New Orleans, Louisiana.

-VICE CHAIR: ROB DUNLOP
+VICE CHAIR: AMANDA MOUNTAIN

 RMPBS, Denver, CO